-Certain storage arrays recommend an optimal unmap granularity.
-If the recommended unmap granularity is greater than 1 MB, for example 16 MB, ESXi does not support automatic unmap processing on these arrays.
+Note: Certain storage arrays recommend an optimal unmap granularity.
+ESXi supports automatic unmap processing on arrays with the recommended unmap granularity of 1 MB or greater, for example 16 MB,.
 On the arrays with the optimal granularity of 1 MB and less, the unmap operation is supported if the granularity is a factor of 1 MB.
-For example, 1 MB is divisible by 512 bytes, 4 K, 64 K, and so on.
+For example, 1 MB is divisible by 512 bytes, 4 KB, 64 KB, and so on.

-Sends the unmap command at a less frequent rate, 25–50 MB per second.
+Low (default) Sends the unmap command at a less frequent rate, 25–50 MB per second. vSphere Client

 After you enable space reclamation, the VMFS6 datastore can start releasing the blocks of unused space only when it has at least one open file.
 This condition can be fulfilled when, for example, you power on one of the VMs on the datastore.